 In Virginia, the current motor vehicle death rate is 6.8 people per 100,000, and car accidents in the state cause about $1 billion in losses each year.
 In total, Virginia accounts for a little over two percent of all motor vehicle accident losses in America.
 The roads grow even more dangerous because large trucks that pass through the state are involved in crashes every year.
 Large truck accidents account for 13 percent of all accidents in Virginia, and about 2,500 people die in drunk driving accidents every year.

 A driver could be involved in one of these crashes at any time and might need help recovering compensation for their injuries or losses.
-Reach out to our car accident lawyers in Virginia Beach when you have been hurt or lost someone in a car accident.
+Reach out to our Virginia Beach car accident lawyers when you have been hurt or lost someone in a car accident.
 We work diligently to help our clients obtain the compensation they deserve.

 Why Do Accidents Occur?